kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 37: April 7, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 8.
+Worked on handling the user input and in the signup page.

+**Thoughts**: Today I woke up late and it was only down hill from there.
+I hate days like that but tomorrow I will try to wake up earlier and try to organize myself better I feel like I have very limited time to work on my things lately and it is true but with better time management skills I can learn how to use better and more efficient my time, I want to accomplish so much and it seems to not have enough hours in the day.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/8774014136711960835737bb54d3f4bad46a78f5)

+---

 ### Day 36: April 6, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 8.
 I started implement the signup and login routes.